 The high-tech house came with an integrated artificial intelligence system initially created to help out around the house (among other, more famous purposes) that Tony Stark named “Just a Rather Very Intelligent System”, shortened J.A.R.V.I.S., after his childhood butler Edwin Jarvis.

 And while the choice in tech setup is all Tony, in terms of decor, the Stark mansion bears the signature of on-screen love interest Pepper Potts.

-“Who do you think decorated in the first place?
-And now that I live here, I can make sure he doesn’t ruin the Feng Shui by sticking a suit of armor in the middle of the living room.”
+Who do you think decorated in the first place?
+And now that I live here, I can make sure he doesn’t ruin the Feng Shui by sticking a suit of armor in the middle of the living room.”Pepper Potts

-“So I came up with this design and perched it in the most decadent location I could think of, right on top of Point Dume, a California State Park.
-Who else but a billionaire could get those building permits?”, Phil Saunders said.
+So I came up with this design and perched it in the most decadent location I could think of, right on top of Point Dume, a California State Park.
+Who else but a billionaire could get those building permits?“Phil Saunders said

-Designing Tony Stark’s interiors
+Designing the interiors of Tony Stark’s house

 As with the exterior, the interior design owes a stylistic debt to John Lautner’s famous Malibu homes.

 According to Saunders, they went through a lot of variations of set dressing for the interiors.
 The floor was originally cut stone, the area within the cylindrical glass waterfall/ spiral staircase was originally an arboretum, and there were creeping vines on the balconies (which you can still see in the east view.)